oasysgames/oasys-docs/docs/tech-docs/1-whats-oasys/2-what-we-provide/1-1-private-as-public.md

-# Generate Your Own Public Chain by Verse
+# Generate Your Own Verse

 ## Issue